Bahariya Oasis: History

-The depression has been populated since the neolithic, although archaeological evidence is not continuous.
+The depression has been populated since the Neolithic, although archaeological evidence is not continuous.
 In El Heiz, a prehistoric settlement site of hunter-gatherers was found with remains of grindstones, arrowheads, scrapers, chisels, and ostrich eggshells.
 In Qārat el-Abyaḍ, a Czech team led by Miroslav Bárta discovered a settlement of the Old Kingdom.
 Rock inscriptions in el-Harrah and other records date to the Middle Kingdom and upwards.
 The tomb of Amenhotep called Huy was erected in Qarat Hilwah at the end of the 18th dynasty.
 In the 26th dynasty, the depression was culturally and economically flourishing.
 This can be learned from the chapels in 'Ain el-Muftilla, the tombs in Qārat Qasr Salim and Qarat esh-Sheikh Subi, and the site of Qasr 'Allam.

 The Greco-Roman period was a time of prosperity.
-There is the ruin of a temple to Alexander the Great located in Qasr el-Miqisba ('Ain et-Tibniya).
+There is the ruin of a temple dedicated to Ammon by Alexander the Great located in Qasr el-Miqisba ('Ain et-Tibniya).
 It is believed by some Egyptologists that Alexander passed through Bahariya while returning from the oracle of Ammon at Siwa Oasis.
 Excavations of the Greco-Roman necropolis found in 1995 and known as the Valley of the Golden Mummies began in 1999.
 Approximately thirty-four tombs have been excavated from this area.
 In Roman times, a big military fort was erected at Qarat el-Toub.

 In the spring of 2010, a Roman-era mummy was unearthed in a Bahariya Oasis cemetery in el-Harrah.
 The female mummy was 3 feet tall and covered with plaster decorated to resemble Roman dress and jewellery.
 In addition to the female mummy, archaeologists found clay and glass vessels, coins, anthropoid masks and fourteen Greco-Roman tombs.
 Director of Cairo and Giza Antiquities Mahmoud Affifi, the archaeologist who led the dig, said the tomb has a unique design with stairways and corridors, and could date to 300 BC.
 This find came as a result of excavation work for the construction of a youth center.

 In 2019, archaeologists discovered 19 structures and a church carved into the bedrock from the fifth century CE.
 The church was decorated with religious inscriptions in Greek.
 In 2021, archaeologists discovered a complex with the ruins of three churches and monks cells date back to the fifth century CE.

 During World War I, the Baharia Military Railway was built to provide access to the oasis.
 In the early 1970s, an asphalt road connecting Bahariya to Cairo was finished.
 With the new road came electricity, cars, television, phone lines, a more accessible route to Cairo, and, more recently, internet.
 The spread of people and ideas between Bahariya and Cairo has increased dramatically since the road was constructed.
 Also, the language of the Waḥātī people has changed under the influence of the Cairo dialect, as heard on television and in music.